 (Johnson Photograph)

 (W) – Denotes Indy 500 former winner.

 In the very early years, a kitschy plaque was created to commemorate the event.
 It featured a piece of an exhaust pipe, jesting that the honorees got in [to the starting field] “by a piece of their tailpipe“.
 The names of each year’s honorees were affixed to the base for about decade.
-In some years, the chief mechanic for the 33rd position car was given the amusing “bucket of bolts”.
+In some years, the chief mechanic for the 33rd position car was presented with the amusing “bucket of bolts”.

 In 2013, the three drivers were named, but no reception was held.
 Due to the COVID-19 pandemic, no reception was held for 2020 or for 2021.
+After several years being hosted at the IMS Pagoda or at the Hulman Terrace, in 2025 the event moved around the block to the Dallara factory on Main Street in Speedway.

+(Johnson Photograph)